Seymour Monro

 Major General Seymour Hector Russell Hale Monro (born 7 May 1950) is a former officer in the British Army and current Lord Lieutenant of Moray.

-Early life and education
+Early life

-Monro was born in Edinburgh, Scotland on 7 May 1950.
-He is the eldest son of Hector Monro, Baron Monro of Langholm, a Scottish Conservative and Unionist Party politician, and his wife Anne.
-He was educated at Cargilfield Preparatory School and Glenalmond College, both private schools in Scotland.
+Monro was born in Edinburgh, Scotland, on 7 May 1950, the eldest son of Hector Monro, Baron Monro of Langholm, a Scottish Conservative and Unionist Party politician, and his wife Anne.
+He was educated at Cargilfield Preparatory School and Glenalmond College, independent schools in Scotland, then trained at the Royal Military Academy Sandhurst.

 Career

 Military service

-He was commissioned into the Queen's Own Highlanders in 1970 from RMA Sandhurst and was awarded the Sword of Honour.
-He commanded the 1st Battalion Queens Own Highlanders in Belfast and in the First Gulf War.
-Subsequently, he commanded the 39 Infantry Brigade in Belfast and later was the United Kingdom's Director of Infantry.
+From Sandhurst, where he was awarded the Sword of Honour, in 1970 Monro was commissioned into the Queen's Own Highlanders.
+He commanded the 1st Battalion the Queens Own Highlanders in Belfast and in the First Gulf War.
+Subsequently, he commanded 39 Infantry Brigade in Belfast and went on to serve as the British Army's Director of Infantry.
+He was President of the Regular Commissions Board from October 1996 to January 1998.
 His last military appointment was as Deputy Commander of the NATO Rapid Deployable Corps, in Italy.